-Before creating a structure, use the mouse to select the draw tool (D), located in the upper left corner of the HyperChem window, by clicking on it.
+Before creating a structure, use the mouse to click the draw tool (i), located in the upper left corner of the HyperChem window.
 (Briefly holding the mouse over any of the icons in the tool bar will show you the icon's function.
 Each tool that is selected will produce a cursor with a different shape.)
 Double L-click on the draw tool in order to open the Element Table dialog box.
 Select carbon from the periodic table if it does not already appear in the box at the top.
 Close the periodic table window.

 Place the cursor on the screen and L-click to draw a carbon atom.
-L-click and drag the mouse to where you wish to draw another carbon atom.
-Let up on the button and another carbon atom will be drawn with a bond connecting it to the first carbon atom.
+L-click and drag the mouse to where you wish to draw another carbon atom. once you release the button another carbon atom will be drawn with a bond connecting it to the first carbon atom.
 Continue clicking and dragging until you have constructed the carbon skeleton of the molecule you wish to model.
-Now, double L-click on the select tool just to the right of the draw tool.
-This causes the program to add the appropriate number of hydrogen atoms and do a preliminary "model build," which means to use preset bond angles and bond lengths to create a trial structure.
+Now, double L-click on the select tool is just to the right of the draw tool.
+This causes the program to add the appropriate number of hydrogen atoms and do a preliminary "model build," which uses preset bond angles and bond lengths to create an initial structure1.
 Give the file containing this structure a name by selecting File, Save As, and then entering the name.
-The default extension .hin will be appended unless you choose to save the file in a different file format.
+The default extension ".hin" will be used unless you choose to save the file in a different file format.

-&lt;sup>1 You can invoke a model builder by double L-clicking the select tool or by selecting Add H & Model Build on the Build menu in the toolbar.
+1 You can invoke the model builder by double L-clicking the select tool or by selecting Add H & Model Build in the Build menu in the toolbar.